benzinger-icl/SARA/README.md

 			rh_inferiorparietal_thickness="rh_inferiorparietal_thickness"

-Creation and validation of the SARA model is outlined here: (under review, will update when paper is accepted) SARA's Alzheimer classification has not been evaluated in those under age 45 and works best for those being evaluated for Alzheimer disease in addition to non-neurodegenerative diagnoses and/or frontotemporal dementia.
+Creation and validation of the SARA model is outlined here: https://www.sciencedirect.com/science/article/pii/S2213158220300851
+SARA's Alzheimer classification has not been evaluated in those under age 45 and works best for those being evaluated for Alzheimer disease in addition to non-neurodegenerative diagnoses and/or frontotemporal dementia.